Long squeeze: everything you need to know

 How to trade a long squeeze

 To trade a long squeeze, you’d need to open a position that stands to profit from a decrease in an asset’s price.
-In other words, you’d open a position to sell (go short) using CFDs or spread bets.
+In other words, you’d open a position to sell (go short) using CFDs.
 Both are traded on leverage, which means you can open a position with just a small deposit – called margin.

-To start short selling using CFDs or spread bets, follow these simple steps:
+To start short selling using CFDs, follow these simple steps:

 - Open an IG trading account: it only takes a few minutes to open an account, and you’ll get access to our award-winning trading platform for desktop and mobile